Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather

 (1) Wintering under Small Arch Covers

-Cover single or double rows with high-quality agricultural film, with bows spaced about 1 meter apart, ensuring a minimum distance of more than 10 cm between the tea canopy and the film.
+Cover single or double rows with high-quality agricultural film, with bamboo bows spaced about 1 meter apart, ensuring a minimum distance of more than 10 cm between the tea canopy and the film.

 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather-5

-(2) Full Soil Mulching for Wintering
+(2) Full Mulching for Wintering

 Full soil mulching is only suitable for 1-year-old tea gardens with loamy soil.
-Use semi-dry soil to the tea seedlings, leaving only 1-2 leaves exposed.
+Use semi-dry soil to mulch the tea seedlings, leaving only 1-2 leaves exposed.

 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather-6